 The implementation of membership recruitment activities must be a priority for Farm Bureau.
 Farm Bureau staff shall work with county leaders to develop and conduct recruitment and retention activities, focusing on the "regular" Farm Bureau membership classification.
 NJFB will assist county leaders in this recruitment and retention effort by sharing membership renewal information with them regularly and by supplying them with applications and benefit brochures as needed.
+Wherever practical, Farm Bureau should partner with ag-related businesses and groups to communicate about the benefits of Farm Bureau membership.

-AG CONVENTION/STATE BOARD OF AGRICULTURE APPOINTMENTS (2019)
+AG CONVENTION/STATE BOARD OF AGRICULTURE APPOINTMENTS (2022)